g-eorge/ai-sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: We implement a new constraint to check for and eliminate the naked twins at each step in the search for the solution.
+The naked twins constraint works by finding pairs of boxes containing the same two possible solutions occuring in the same unit.
+Since this tells us that one of the two possibilities must belong in each box, we can remove those two possibilities from all the other boxes in the unit if they occur.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?